Big Island Of Hawaii Visitors Guide

 Rental Car

 Renting a car on the Island of Hawaii is easy and highly recommended due to the size of the island.
 There are rental car agencies close to the inter-island flight terminals at both Kona and Hilo, as well as both cruise ports.
-Rentals usually range from $80 per day for a standard car to $150 per day for an SUV.
+Rentals usually range from $38 per day during the off season for a standard car to $76 per day for an SUV during peak season.

 Pay attention to the speed limits on the Island of Hawaii as they are relatively low compared to those on the mainland, around 45/55 mph.
-You will want to keep this in mind when trying to get from one place to another.
+You’ll want to keep this in mind when traveling around the island as the speed limits are enforced.
 Even with a rental car, some locations on the Island of Hawaii are challenging to reach.
-Most rental car agencies forbid you from taking their vehicles to some places, such as the summit of MaunaKea or the Green Sand Beach.
+Most rental car agencies forbid you from taking their vehicles to some difficult to reach locations, such as the summit of MaunaKea or the Green Sand Beach.

 Hele-On Bus